gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 prose exercises detection without changing the underlying text.
 The minifier ladder shows whether setup cost or input growth controls the result.
 Corpus size alone would establish none of these properties.

-The suite compares 59 libraries, including lxml, BeautifulSoup, selectolax, minify-html, nh3, trafilatura, and courlan.
+The suite compares 59 libraries.
+They include lxml and BeautifulSoup; selectolax and minify-html; nh3 and trafilatura;
+and courlan.
 Each runs in an isolated [uv](https://docs.astral.sh/uv/) environment.
 The harness reads competitor requirements from source with [`ast`](https://docs.python.org/3/library/ast.html), avoiding imports and dependency conflicts.
-Every competitor receives identical input.
+Each competitor receives identical input.
 An installation failure removes its column with a note; a runtime crash fails the run.

 Importing all competitors into one interpreter would let incompatible dependency pins change which versions execute.
-Separate environments make each tool responsible only for its declared requirements.
+Separate environments make each tool responsible for its declared requirements.
 Reading those requirements with `ast` avoids executing competitor setup code in the harness.
-Installation failure describes environment coverage;
-crashing after installation describes behavior and therefore remains a failed benchmark.
+Installation failure describes environment coverage; crashing after installation describes behavior and remains a failed benchmark.

 One registry serves two measurements.
 Tuned wall-clock runs answer how long an operation takes.
 Pull requests use Callgrind instruction counts to detect small regressions.
 Time reflects real hardware; instructions provide a stable CI